Penile Implants in Los Angeles, CA

 A penile implant is made to mimic a natural erection, so having sex with a prosthesis should feel similar.
 Ejaculation is not affected by an implant, and men are still able to feel skin sensations and reach orgasm.
 Men often report shorter erections; however, new penile implant devices – like the Coloplast Titan implant and AMS penile implants – can increase the size, thickness and rigidity of the penis.

 Once a penile prosthesis is implanted, though, a man’s natural erection reflex may be eliminated.
 So if the implant is ever removed, a man may never again be able to achieve an erection.
-That’s why it is important to talk to your urologist about your concerns before having penile implant surgery.
+That’s why it is important to talk to Dr. Alarcon about your concerns before having penile implant surgery.